jfbrennan/blog/README.md

 This replaces the older Loader implementation, which looked like: `<span class="loader"></span>`

 This new tag approach is just HTML.
-Really, plain old HTML.
 There’s no 3rd-party library or polyfill to download, no UITK magic or Handlebars abstraction, no hacks, nothing.
+And when it comes to code, _nothing_ is better than something.

-It’s a custom or “unknown” HTML tag and browsers will download, parse, and style them like normal tags and we think they’re a great approach to these micro components.
+It works because browsers can download, parse, and style custom or “unknown” HTML tags like normal tags and we think they’re a great approach to building micro components.

 Here’s what a few others would look like:
 ```